 Kevin started as a faithful volunteer of Assisi House before joining the Board.
 His early career just out of college was as a psychiatric social worker, and though he has spent the last 23 years as a Financial Advisor for Edward Jones, those early years have deeply informed his current involvement & relationships with Assisi House residents.
 He has been married to his wife Jen for 17 years and together they have three children.
 Kevin's experience with Assisi House started first by getting to know the residents of the houses & he is thankful to be a part of the mission.
 His newest role has been serving as the chair of the fundraising committee.

-Bill Krenn brings to the Assisi House Board his experience as CEO and CFO of a local manufacturing company.
+Bill Krenn brings to the Assisi House Board his experience as a retired CEO and CFO of a local manufacturing company.
 Bill Krenn has been a servant of homeless outreach for the last 35 years, with emphasis on those experiencing severe mental illness.
 Beginning with serving at St. Patrick Center’s Shamrock Club in 1984 then founding the original Assisi House, launching one of the first Housing First models of accommodation in 1989.
 Also serving as a winter outreach advocate with Winter Patrol in the early 1990’s then continuing with Saint Louis Winter Outreach.
 The original Assisi House is still in operation along with the next five houses established in this new development.

 A retired healthcare executive, Deborah Sheperis has extensive people management and organizational skills, plus a masters degree in counseling.
 She has years of volunteer experience with the unhoused and marginally unhoused through St. Louis Winter Outreach, oversight of outreach programs at her church, and is one of the Assisi House founders group.
 Deborah combines her experience and skills to assist with organizational planning, and continues to accompany several long-term residents as a volunteer.